J. Collins: Career

 In 1997, Collins began working in funeral service.
 On July 1, 2002, Collins became a funeral home director and owner of J. Collins Funeral Home & Cremation Service in Villa Rica, Georgia.

 In November 2003, Collins was elected as the youngest mayor of Villa Rica, Georgia.
 Collins served as mayor until 2016.
 Mike Williamson served as interim Mayor until a new mayor was elected in November 2016.

 On November 8, 2016, Collins won the election unopposed and became a Republican member of Georgia House of Representatives for District 68.
 On November 6, 2018, as an incumbent, Collins won the election unopposed and continued serving District 68.
 On November 3, 2020, as an incumbent, Collins won the election unopposed and continued serving District 68.
 On November 8, 2022, Collins beat Democrat Afoma Eguh Okafor to represent District 71.

 Personal life

-Collins' former wife is Kim Collins.
-They have one child.
-Police responded to a domestic violence 911 call in 2016, but no charges were filed.
-Collins married Holly Reece in 2021.
+Collins has one child with a former wife.
+Collins married Holly Reece in 2021 and they live with his daughter above their funeral home in Villa Rica, GA.